Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - publisherA:jnrlCode123

    * - ISBN
      - International Standard Book Number in the format ISBN-13 with hyphens.
+E-ISBN is the expected value, with print ISBNs provided only where E-ISBN is not available.
      - TR, IR\ |br|\ |lb|
        TR_B1, TR_B2, TR_B3
      - 978-3-16-148410-0